CristovaoBG/crossword-generator/README.md

 4 8 | ldc
 ```

-Scpecial characters that indicates direction, end of word and blank spaces can easily be changes in the code.
+Scpecial characters that indicates direction, end of word and blank spaces can easily be changed in the code.

 ### TODO
 - Optimize some time consuming functions in Cython